(Disclosure: Some of the links below may be affiliate links)

 Bonus: Total result in DEGIRO mobile application

 You can see the daily results of all the positions.
 If you press on a daily result, it then shows the total results of this position.
-For instance, after pressing on Vanguard Total World and Vanguard International High Dividend Yield, I can see their two total results:
+For instance, after pressing on Vanguard Total World and Vanguard International High Dividend Yield, I can see their total results:

-Now that you know how to buy an ETF on DEGIRO, you have no excuse to not start investing!
+Now that you know how to buy an ETF on DEGIRO, you have no excuse not to start investing!

 Do you have more questions on how to buy ETFs on DEGIRO?
 Or more questions on DEGIRO?

 Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!Download The FREE e-book

 - DEGIRO vs Interactive Brokers for European Portfolio: Who is cheaper in 2023?

 - eToro Review for Swiss investors in 2023